paleo egg muffins

 Two of these have enough calories (290), fat (23 g)and protein (18g) to keep me full all morning long.
 Without the sausage, I would’ve needed to add something else to my breakfast to make it more caloric.

-Vegetables at Breakfast
+Vegetables

 I am also really trying to get in either fruit or vegetables at breakfast.
 This is something, prior to eating paleo I wasn’t in the habit of doing.
 Adding in 2 cups of broccoli to this recipe gives me a modest amount of healthy veggies per serving of two egg muffins.

-When you take cheese out of a recipe, you can loose that satisfying cheese flavor that we all love so much, so I made sure to amp up the flavor a little bit.
+When you take the cheese out of a recipe, you can lose that satisfying cheese flavor that we all love so much, so I made sure to amp up the flavor a little bit.
 I added in a teaspoon of Dijon mustard, salt and pepper.
-And on top I sprinkled on some paprika.
+And on top, I sprinkled on some paprika.
 It doesn’t add much in the flavor department, but I think it makes them look prettier.
 If you like, you could also add in a pinch of garlic powder.
 But I find that the sausage adds plenty of additional flavors.

-Check To Make Sure Ingredients are Whole30 or Paleo
+Tip: Check To Make Sure Ingredients are Whole30 or Paleo

 If you are doing the Whole30 challenge or you follow a paleo lifestyle, then you already know to read the labels of the ingredients you use.
-Check to make sure your sausage and Dijon are sugar free.
+Check to make sure your sausage and Dijon are sugar-free.
 If you are Whole30 you’ll also want to check for nitrates too.

 - The sausage needs to be cooked before it is added to the muffin tins.
-If you are in a rush, buy precooked sausage or smoked sausage, and cut it into small chunks.
+(Photo 1) If you are in a rush, buy precooked sausage or smoked sausage, and cut it into small chunks.
 To cook the sausage, remove the casings.
 To do that, just run the tip of a sharp knife along the length of the sausage and slide the casings off.
 Then crumble the sausage into a dry non-stick skillet.
 It will be kind of sticky, so don’t worry if the pieces are large at first.
 As you cook it over medium-high heat, you’ll be able to break it up into small pieces with a wooden spoon.
 There may be an excess of rendered fat in your skillet when you are done cooking.
 If you like, you can drain the cooked sausage on paper towels as you would for cooked bacon.

 - The chopped broccoli also needs to be softened a bit before it goes into the egg muffins.
 I do that by quickly cooking it in the microwave.
-If you don’t have a microwave, you can do this step in a saucepan with or without a steamer basket.
+(Photo 2) If you don’t have a microwave, you can do this step in a saucepan with or without a steamer basket.
 Here’s another shortcut: you can sub in chopped frozen broccoli.
 Just measure out 2 cups, then thawed and drain it.
 No need to cook it because the freezing and thawing will have softened it up enough.

 - Coat the muffin tin really well with cooking spray.
 Or if you prefer to use another type of fat or oil to do so, that is fine.
 Egg muffins tend to stick to the muffin pans, so don’t be afraid to be generous with this step.